simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 05 Images Azure.md

     * SpringAI applications can run as part of a web application, but these exercises are built to avoid that extra step.
     * The retry* settings will override the `*ImageModel`'s default settings.
 You are likely to experience errors while you learn the API's usage, and we don't want you to experience unnecessary expenses.
     * If you forgot your _endpoint_, the value can be found in the [Azure Portal](https://portal.azure.com/) / _Azure OpenAI_.
 Open your resource and select _click here to view endpoints_.
-    * The deployment name is the same value you defined during setup.
+    * The deployment name should match the model deployment name from the setup instructions, such as **dall-e-3** or a similar image generation model.
     * You can experiment with some of the image settings later.
 Remember that larger, higher-quality images incur greater costs.

 1. **TODO-03** Open the main application class in `src/main/java/com/example/Application.java`.
 Run the application.
 We expect the application to start, then stop, without errors.
 If you have any errors related to tooling, be sure to address them now before proceeding.